fredrukundo/BSQ_Piscines/README.md

 ## Compling

-You can run the program by providing a map file as an argument:
+You can run the program by providing a map file as an argument
 ```
 git clone link
 make